Not All Edges are Equally Robust: Evaluating the Robustness of Ranking-Based Federated Learning: Experiment Result

 Fig. \ref{fig:client} (a) shows the attack impact of different numbers of total clients involved in the FL training on the MNIST dataset with FRL defense.
 In each round, we randomly select 2.5\% of the total clients for training.
 We observe that the total number of clients has almost no impact on the effectiveness of our attack.

 \textbf{Impact of client participation rate.} In each training round, the server selects a fraction of the clients to participate in training.
 Fig. \ref{fig:client} (b) shows the attack impact of our attack when the client participation rate ranges from 0.01 to 1 on the MNIST dataset with the FRL framework.
-We observe that the participation rate has almost no impact on the effectiveness of our attack.
+We observe that the participation rate has almost no impact on the effectiveness of our attack, which demonstrates the scalability of our attack.

-\textbf{Impact of different percentage of poisoned iterations/layers.} Fig. \ref{fig:layer-epoch} (left) shows the attack impact of our attacks on the MNIST dataset under FRL defense differs in the poison percentage of FL training rounds.
+\textbf{Impact of different percentage of poisoned iterations / layers.} Fig. \ref{fig:layer-epoch} (left) shows the attack impact of our attacks on the MNIST dataset under FRL defense differs in the poison percentage of FL training rounds.
 Unsurprisingly, the attack impact increases when more rounds are poisoned.
 Note that our attacks achieve a 15.30\% attack impact while only using a 20\% poisoning rate, outperforming all other attacks that use a 100\% poisoning rate.
 Fig. \ref{fig:layer-epoch} (right) shows the attack impact of our attacks on FRL defense differs in the poison percentage of the layers.
 The attack impact increases with the increase in the poison layer percentage.
 Note that our attacks achieve a 10\% attack impact while only using a 20\% poisoning rate.

 \textbf{Comparison of estimation methods.} We also conduct experiments to compare the attack impact under different estimation methods discussed in Section \ref{sec: estimation}.
 As shown in Fig. \ref{fig:his-alt}, both of the two estimation methods achieve attack impact greater than 40\% in the MNIST dataset.
 Additionally, the historical estimation outperforms alternative estimation 5 out of 8 times.